AI Summary of Peer-Reviewed Research

 Research title:

-Case-based learning and concept mapping linked to broader systems thinking gains
+Case-based learning and concept mapping showed mixed gains in systems thinking

 Authors: